netsurf-browser/netsurf/docs/user-interface.md

 ## framebuffer

-There is a basic user guide for the[framebuffer](docs/using-framebuffer.md)
+There is a basic user guide for the [framebuffer](docs/using-framebuffer.md)

 ## gtk